en-arthur/flutter-personalized-learning-app/README.md

 - assets/ — images, fonts, and other static assets
 - test/ — unit and widget tests

-Adjust structure to match your needs as features grow.

-## Configuration & Extensions
-- Backend: Add Firebase or REST API client under lib/src/services/
-- Local storage: Use shared_preferences, hive, or sqflite for offline persistence
-- State management: The project is neutral — add Provider, Riverpod, Bloc, etc., as preferred
-- Environment: Use flutter_dotenv or similar for secrets & env configuration

-## Contributing
-Contributions are welcome.
-Suggested workflow:
-1. Fork the repository
-2. Create a feature branch: `git checkout -b feat/your-feature`
-3. Make changes and add tests
-4. Open a pull request with a clear description

-Keep changes small and focused.

 ## License
 Specify your license here (e.g., MIT).
 If you don't have one yet, add a LICENSE file to the repo.